honojs/website/api/hono.md

 ## router option

-The `router` option specify which router is used inside.
+The `router` option specifices which router to use.
 The default router is `SmartRouter`.
-If you want to use `RegExpRouter`, write like this:
+If you want to use `RegExpRouter`, pass it to a new `Hono` instance:

 ```ts
 import { RegExpRouter } from 'hono/router/reg-exp-router'